rootkit-io/rootkit-io/README.md

 - 📀 Love Malwares and rootkits.

-- 📀 I program in Python, C, Go and Assembly.
+- 📀 I program in C, Go and Assembly.

 - 📀 Currently programming going on brrrrrrr....